Vyral/base-template/_posts/2018-09-27-the-benefits-of-a-leaseback-agreement.md

 Also, a leaseback agreement can be especially helpful for sellers who need the money from their home sale to fund their home purchase.

-**Sometimes, though, closing on their next home has nothing to do with a seller’s finances, but rather with the property itself.** Sometimes, higher-end properties might fail to appraise, or will require multiple appraisals.
+**Sometimes, though, closing on their next home has nothing to do with a seller’s finances, but rather with the property itself**.
+Sometimes, higher-end properties might fail to appraise, or will require multiple appraisals.
 Of course, this will take more time than an average appraisal process.

 Whatever the reason a seller may need one, leaseback agreements make fantastic safety nets for those undergoing simultaneous transactions.